suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ## Learn more

 This simple search index only some of the capabilities of the Azure Cognitive Search service.
 To learn more about what you can do with this service, see the [Azure Cognitive Search service page](/azure/search/search-what-is-azure-search).

+## Review

+In this exercise you:

+- Created Azure resources
+- Extracted data from a data source
+- Enriched data with AI skills
+- Used Azure's indexer in the Azure portal
+- Queried your search index
+- Reviewed results saved to a Knowledge Store

+## You have successfully completed this lab.